astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/introduction/whatisswe.md

 concrete theory, mathematics, etc., whereas the art comes from the people and the problem solving.

-There's no precise formula, mathematical proof, or scary AI replacement for problem solving (thank goodness, or I would be out of a job) nor is there one for working with real people and real teams; nor is there one for making good decisions [^ref].
+There's no precise formula, mathematical proof, or scary AI replacement for problem solving (thank goodness, or I would be out of a job) nor is there one for working with real people and real teams.
+Nor is there one for making good decisions [^ref].

 ## What is software engineering?